NVIDIA/NVFlare/examples/hello-world/step-by-step/README.md

 These step-by-step example series are aimed to help users quickly get started and learn about FLARE.
 For consistency, each example in the series uses the same dataset- CIFAR10 for image data and the HIGGS dataset for tabular data.
-The examples will build upon previous ones to showcase different features, workflows, or APIs, allowing users to gain a comprehensive understanding of FLARE functionalities.
+The examples will build upon previous ones to showcase different features, workflows, or APIs, allowing users to gain a comprehensive understanding of FLARE functionalities (Note: each example is self-contained, so going through them in order is not required, but recommended).
 See the README in each directory for more details about each series.

 ## Common Questions